 Graduate students at Ohio State have a variety of funding options available to them including fellowships, associateships, loans, scholarships and other university employment opportunities.
-All students recommended for admission are eligible for funding consideration.
-The majority of our students are supported by a university fellowship or a graduate associateship, both of which are described below.
+All PhD and MS - Thesis students recommended for admission are eligible for funding consideration.
+MS Non-Thesis admitted students will not be considered for funding and must plan to self-fund or have non-OSU support to fund their graduate studies.
+The majority of our PhD and MS - Thesis students are supported by a university fellowship or a graduate associateship, both of which are described below.
 Students who are supported by a fellowship or an associateship receive a monthly stipend, a fee authorization for tuition and fees and a health insurance subsidy through the university while they are funded by one of those types of support.

 Graduate fellowships are awarded on a competitive basis each year to applicants who show outstanding scholarly accomplishment, involvement in activities outside of the classroom and exceptional potential for graduate study.
 Fellowship recipients pursue their graduate degree under the supervision of their faculty advisor but generally have more freedom in their research than a graduate research associate would.
 Fellowship awards can range from one to four years.

 There are three different types of fellowship awards offered by the university:

 - Graduate Fellowships - The best applicants are nominated by the program to receive a University Fellowship.
 These are awarded through a rigorous university-wide competition.